olipo186/Git-Auto-Deploy/docker/examples/gitautodeploy-base-usage/README.md

     docker build -t the-example .
     docker run --init --rm -p 8080:8080 the-example

+Look at [--init](https://docs.docker.com/engine/reference/run/#specify-an-init-process) flag in the snippet above.
+I think it's important to use it because GAD is supposed to run deployment scripts, that means we have a lot of child processes in the container that should be utilized properly.

 ## Structure

 The example consists of `app` and `image` folders.